Here is a list of internet sites of interest to Multicians.

 Additional Information About Multics

-Honeywell 6180 (DPS-8) Machine Emulator
+Honeywell 6180 (DPS-8) Machine Simulator Project

-Multics Source Code new
+Multics Source Code

 Bull HN has provided the source code for the final Multics release, MR 12.5 of November 1992 to MIT.
-It is available "for any purpose and without fee" provided that the copyright notice and historical background are preserved in all copies.
+It is available at MIT "for any purpose and without fee" provided that the copyright notice and historical background are preserved in all copies.
 (11/09/07)

 Multics Manual Collection

 Al Kossow has posted scans of the Multics CPU manual, AL39, the Multics Commands manual, AG92, and many other Honeywell Multics manuals.
 (03/19/03) Bitsavers.org also contains binary images of the boot and diagnostic tapes included with the DOCKMASTER system when it was provided to the Computer History Museum.
-(12/25/07) Bob Mabee has produced a smaller searchable PDF of AL39 from the compin source. new
+(12/25/07) Bob Mabee has produced a smaller searchable PDF of AL39 from the compin source.

 The Last Multics Machine